Pouya-SZ/SFSL_MED/README.md

 # SFSL_MED
 Siamese-based Few-Shot Learning for Medicine (Discrimination of COPD and Asthma Subjects)

-This repository presents the application of the Siamese-based Few-Shot Learning (FSL) algorithms for addressing the shortcomings of Machine Learning (ML) methods in medicine with limited data availability.
-The example here demonstrates the discrimination of Chronic Obstructive
-Pulmonary Disease (COPD) patients from asthma subjects using the zero-, one-, and five-shot learning schemes.
+This repository presents the application of the Siamese-based Few-Shot Learning (SFSL) algorithms for addressing the shortcomings of machine learning methods in medicine with limited data availability.
+The example here demonstrates the discrimination of Chronic Obstructive Pulmonary Disease (COPD) patients from asthma subjects using the zero-, one-, and five-shot learning schemes.
 The Exasens dataset, used in this study, contains information on hundred saliva samples collected from four groups of respiratory patients including: COPD (40), HC (40), asthma (10), and respiratory infected subjects without COPD–asthma (infected–10 samples).
-Further information on the Exasens datasdet is available at https://github.com/Pouya-SZ/HCOPD.
+Further information on the Exasens dataset is available at https://github.com/Pouya-SZ/HCOPD.

 Analog_All_data.csv file shows the original data before binarization, while All_data.csv file is the converted dataset.